Rivalz-ai/ADCS-docs/MultipleInput.md

 ### Initial Request entity

+Initial Request is a collection of flows.
+It run in parallel.

 - The initial request entity is a json entity that contains the data of the initial request.
 - It can combine of multiple flow entities.
-- The input of the flow is the output of the previous flow.
-- The output of the flow is the input of the next flow.
+- The last flow is the core flow.
+It use the output of all flows as the input and the output of the initial request is the output of the core flow.
-- The last one MUST be a core provider(AI LLM)
-- The output of the last flow is the output of the initial request.

 The basic structure of the initial request entity is: